gt-sse-center/coauthor-interface/README.md

 <img src="./coauthor.png" width="350px"/>

-**An Open-Source Interface for Human-Language Model (LM) Interaction**
+**An Open-Source Interface for Human-AI Collaborative Writing**

 </div>

 ## Overview

 This repository contains the code for the **interface** of [CoAuthor](https://coauthor.stanford.edu).
-The interface comes in two parts: (1) the frontend presented to the users for writing and to view replays, and (2) the backend that serves requests from the frontend and queries models to generate suggestions.
+The interface comes in two parts: (1) the frontend presented to the users for writing with AI and to replay previous writing sessions, and (2) the backend that serves requests from the frontend and queries models to generate suggestions.

 For downloading the CoAuthor dataset and replaying its writing sessions, please visit the [website](https://coauthor.stanford.edu) instead.